-Copy and paste an image (works in Chrome browser only).
+Copy and paste an image.

 You can export pieces of your whiteboard that you can see in a viewport (similar to a screenshot).
 Move and zoom to the section you want to export and then tap the export button (it's under the notes drawer).

 You'll get a few export options.
 Try turning off Opaque Backgrounds to just get your strokes and lines.

 Yup, yup, yup!

 Click on the board where you want to type, or drag your cursor to make it the size you want.

 Start typing or paste text from another document